Provides a madal drum, benefiting a child and local craftsman

 In the summer of 2007, PFCF peace soldier William Aura traveled to the remote village of Tintale in Nepal's eastern valley Udayapur district.
 At that time the place had no electricity, no telephones, and no modern sanitation.
 The people of Tintale had lived and worked in almost complete isolation from the outside world for centuries.

-PFCF was honored to be able to make a contribution to the community by initiating a new music program with two teaching locations - one directly in Tintale village and one in nearby Katari Bazar, Udayapur, Nepal.
+PFCF was honored to be able to make a contribution to the community by initiating a music program with two teaching locations - one directly in Tintale village and one in nearby Katari Bazar, Udayapur, Nepal.

 Local Tintale village schoolteachers teach harmonium, madal and dance classes to about 15 students, with a particular focus on girl enrollment.
-And in nearby Katari, music notation instructor Dhruba Kumar Ghimire patiently instructs the children on how to play the harmonium.
-He is also supported by other teachers that provide drum and guitar lessons.
+And in nearby Katari, music notation instructor, Dhruba Kumar Ghimire, patiently instructs the children on how to play the harmonium.
+He is also supported by other teachers who provide drum and guitar lessons.

 Our efforts provide classroom space and brand-new music instruments for the students as well as humanitarian aid in Tintale village.
 Local PFCF supporters Ishor Bajracharya, Shyam Basnet and Sujan Karki administer this vital music program.